Consumer Confidence Index - Explained

 The Consumer Confidence Index (CCI) Survey is a metric that evaluates the level of optimism or pessimism of consumers with regard to the future economy and the expected financial state.
 The two economic factors that the CCI index measures are savings and spending habits exhibited by consumers, these habits express whether the consumers are optimism or pessimistic about the future economy.
 In the United States, the Conference Board oversees and publishes the findings of the CCI index.
 This index also gives an insight into the patterns of household savings and consumption as reflected in their spending and savings.

-A Little More on What is the Consumer Confidence Index (CCI)
+What is the Purpose of the Consumer Confidence Index (CCI)

 In the United States, the Consumer Confidence Index (CCI) index evaluates the perceptions of individuals and households about the U.S economy and how much confidence they have in the economy.
 Their level of confidence is presented as their optimism or pessimism towards the current economy and their expectations in the economy in the future.
 These are reflected in their patterns of spending and savings.
 CCI index uses a survey conducted using 5,000 households, the index or findings of the survey are published by the Conference Board monthly, usually the last Tuesday.
 The CCI survey was conducted in the 1960s and by 1970s, the survey was done every month.